CosmicCoder06/BUY-CHHATKE/README.md

 ## Features

-- Paste a product URL to analyse title, image, current price, price history, and deal score.
+- 🔗 **Multi-store scans** — Paste a supported product link to analyse its title, image, price, and deal insights.
-- Deal recommendation: **Buy**, **Fair Price**, or **Wait**.
+- 📈 **Price intelligence** — Price history, high/low/average values, and a Buy / Fair Price / Wait recommendation.
-- Dark/light theme, price alerts, recent searches, and responsive dashboard.
+- ❤️ **Wishlist & alerts** — Login-protected wishlist and target-price alerts.
-- Login-protected wishlist.
+- 🌙 **Polished dashboard** — Responsive UI with dark/light mode, recent searches, and animated charts.
-- Chrome extension with live product detection and dashboard handoff.
+- 🧩 **Chrome extension** — Detects the live product page and hands its visible price to the dashboard.

 ## Tech stack